davidson16807/cdcraft/README.md

 and these references will forever reflect state as it was in the past.
 It also means that referential equality can be used as a cheap test for when the view needs to be updated, which is itself invaluable.
+Purity is enforced vigorously using Object.freeze() with every attribute within classes of the model layer.